Borealis-BioModeling/qspy/docs/model-components.md

 **QSPy enhancements:**

 - Optional grouped `initials` context for clearer organization
-- New `<<` operator for initial condition assignment without the need to explicitly initialize an `Initial` object.
+- New overloaded `<<` operator for initial condition assignment without the need to explicitly initialize an `Initial` object.

 ## Observables